 With years of experience under his belt, Lenny now leads a community of 1000+ product leaders who subscribe to his weekly newsletter to get the latest product management and growth advice.
 For that reason, we couldn’t think of a better person than Lenny to curate the most effective meeting agenda template for product management teams.

-Scroll down to read Lenny’s advice to run product management meetings that drive great results.
+Use this expert-approved template to run product management meetings that drive great results.

-Section 1 Manager: What’s happening outside of the team?
+1 Manager: What’s happening outside of the team?

 Use the first section of your product management meeting to share information and updates that are relevant to your team.